 That means if it is a part of your religion to wear a hood during a crime, you cannot be prosecuted under this law.
-But, if I am protesting a government policy and am wearing a mask, say like the Guy Fawkes mask worn by Anonymous “hacktivists,” does the constitution allow me to be arrested?
+But, if I am protesting a government policy and am wearing a mask, say like the Guy Fawkes mask worn by Anonymous “hacktivists,” does the constitution allow me to be arrested for violating this law?
 Why does the government have the right to tell me what to wear or not wear?
 There is little to be found in American history concerning a person’s right to choose his personal appearance.

 This situation exists because it was thought to be such a fundamental right that its existence was taken for granted.
 For instance, there was considerable debate in colonial America about what rights should be specifically enumerated in the Bill of Rights.
 See, Hamilton, Madison, Jay, The Federalist Papers, (1961) Chap.
 38, 84; Jefferson, T., On Democracy (Saul K. Padover e.d.
 1939) p.47.
 During the 1789 Congressional debates, there was much discussion about whether the right of assembly should be mentioned in the Bill of Rights.
 Brant, I., The Bill of Rights (1965) p.53-67.
 It was in the midst of this discussion that Congressman Benson of New York stated this right should be included so that it could not be infringed upon by the government.
 Congressman Sedgwick of Massachusetts responded by stating: